How to Import Students in UDISE Plus 2026-27 β Drop Box Method, File Format & Every Error Fixed

 The Age Matrix error is the most common cause of bulk import row rejections in UDISE Plus 2026-27.
 It appears in the error report as "Age Matrix Does Not Match" or "Age not valid for selected class."
 Understanding exactly why it triggers is the only way to fix it without guessing.

 What the Age Matrix is: UDISE Plus SDMS maintains a class-wise age range table.
 Each class has a minimum and maximum accepted age for the student's age as of September 30 of the current academic year.
-If a student's date of birth places their age outside the accepted range for the class entered in the import file, that row is rejected.
+If a student's date of birth places their age outside the accepted range for the class entered in the import file, the portal rejects that row.

 Approximate UDISE Plus Age Matrix ranges for 2026-27: